-I am very pleased to introduce the Trustees' Report and Financial Statements for 2021.
+I am very pleased to introduce the Trustees' Annual Report and Financial Statements for 2022.

-The coronavirus pandemic continued to have a profound impact on the higher education sector in 2021, and remained the key context for our work during the year.
-Despite the ongoing challenges we have sustained strong performance against the Office's key performance indicators and have resolved complaints for over 2,600 students.
-We have continued to share learning from complaints with the sector, particularly on issues arising from Covid-19, and to engage positively with students, their representative bodies and higher education providers.
-We have played our part effectively in the wider regulatory framework, using our influence to maintain focus on students' concerns and responding to the complex and challenging ongoing impacts of the pandemic.
+It has been another challenging year for students and the higher education sector as we came out of the pandemic into the cost of living crisis and other pressures, and this has been reflected in our work during the year.
+Despite this context the OIA has fulfilled its role effectively and provided a valuable service.
+We sustained strong performance against key performance indicators and resolved complaints for more students than ever before.
+We continued to share learning from complaints with the sector and to engage positively with students, their representative bodies and higher education providers.
+We have played our part effectively in the wider regulatory framework, using our influence to maintain focus on students' concerns and responding to emerging and developing issues.

-None of our achievements this year would have been possible without the skill, commitment and resilience of everyone in our organisation.
-I would like to thank my colleagues on the Board, our excellent staff and particularly Felicity Mitchell Independent Adjudicator and Ben Elger Chief Executive who, together, so ably lead the organisation.
+None of these achievements would have been possible without the skill and dedication of everyone in our organisation.
+I would like to thank my colleagues on the Board, our excellent staff and particularly Ben Elger, Chief Executive and Felicity Mitchell, Independent Adjudicator, who, together, have so ably led the organisation through the year.
+This has been Felicity's last full year as Independent Adjudicator and I would like to take this opportunity to pay tribute to the exemplary integrity, commitment and skill she has brought to the OIA over the last 19 years.